ArnoVel/structure-identification/tests/data/c2st/readme.md

 c2st knn test: acc=0.4780000150203705, P(T>acc)=0.9179481267929077,  (reject if pval < 1e-02)
 ```

-We can see that causal and anticausal models are extremely likely in terms of KNN tests, while NN two sample testing.
+We can see that causal and anticausal models are extremely likely in terms of KNN tests, while NN two sample testing shows a strong preference as Neural Networks tend to 'naturally' be better classifiers.
 While in both cases the causal model is identified, it is only by a small margin (ratio of 0.93) for KNN, and large (ratio of 6.5) for the NN instantiation.